Here’s how to flip someone’s biased remark into an endorsement in casual conversation.

 If the networks we build among the people in our fields—whether finance or science—yield different results for men and women, then networking itself is an imperfect solution for getting ahead.
 What’s more, women already excel at it.
 Women have been shown to improve teams’ performance, and research also shows that women tend to be better than men at understanding the subtleties in work relationships.
 Both of those affinities should be great for networking, yet women appear to have the skills for it without the results.

 So for women looking to beat these odds and get ahead, more networking probably isn’t the answer; all it can do is improve their chances, statistically speaking, but it probably can’t change the underlying arithmetic.
-The better goal is to improve the quality of women’s professional connections, and to make others more likely to view women favorably, based on merits and not unconscious bias.
+The better goal is to improve the quality of women’s professional connections and to make others more likely to view women favourably, based on merits and not unconscious bias.

 Women are more likely to be called “bossy,” “emotional,” “bitchy,” and “abrasive” (among other terms) compared to their male counterparts.
 But because many of those negative labels are more socially accepted when applied to women, there’s an opportunity for women to covert them into positives during casual conversation.
 For example: